SFML/SFML-Website/pages/tutorials/3.0/graphics/shader.md

 }
 ```

-And finally, like all other SFML resources, shaders can also be loaded from a [custom input stream](https://www.sfml-dev.org/tutorials/2.6/system-stream.php "Input streams tutorial") with the `loadFromStream` function.
+And finally, like all other SFML resources, shaders can also be loaded from a [custom input stream](https://www.sfml-dev.org/tutorials/2.6/system-stream.php "Input streams tutorial") with the `loadFromStream` function or the corresponding constructors.

 If loading fails, don't forget to check the standard error output (the console) to see a detailed report from the GLSL compiler.

 ## Using a shader

-Using a shader is simple, just pass it as an additional argument to the `draw` function.
+Using a shader is simple.
+Just pass it as an additional argument to the `draw` function.

 ```cpp
 window.draw(whatever, &shader);